 Everyone will try to billow the parachute up and down as high as it can go, on once pulling down (so it shoots up) give them time to race across.

-Very similar to a merry-go-round except use a parachute.
+Very similar to a merry-go-round except using a parachute.

 For this parachute game, the goal is to make the parachute look like a mushroom.
-For this have the children life the parachute up and down for a few practise rounds.
+For this have the children lift the parachute up and down for a few practice rounds.
 Once they get the hang of it, on the count of 3 they lift it up as high as they can, crouch on their knees, and pull the edges down outside of them.

-This way all the children are inside the parachute and looks a lot like a mushroom.
+This way all the children are inside the parachute and it looks a lot like a mushroom.

-One of the funniest games to watch, as well play.
+One of the funniest games to watch, as well as play.

-You will normally need 2 adults holding the outside, and have all the children take off one shoe and put in the middle below it.
-On the count of 3 everyone lifts the parachute as high as they can, then run to the middle to find their shoes before the parachute comes down on them.
+You will normally need 2 adults holding the outside, and have all the children take off one shoe and put it in the middle below the parachute.
+On the count of 3, everyone lifts the parachute as high as they can, then run to the middle to find their shoes before the parachute comes down on them.

 Everyone must work as a team to get the tortoise to move about.
 All the children get underneath the giant shell on their hands and knees.

-With this you have them walk in a direction of fun little obstacle course.
+With this you have them walk around in a fun little obstacle course.

-This is a great demonstration to show the children what is static electricity, and will end up with crazy looking hair.
+This is a great demonstration to show the children what static electricity is and will end up giving them crazy-looking hair.
 Have the children all hold the edges of the parachute with one or 2 kids below.
-On the signal, you have all the children outside the parachute pull on the parachute back and fourth in a saw-like motion.
+On the signal, you have all the children outside the parachute pull on the parachute back and forth in a saw-like motion.

-The child is below with their hair touching this and makes it statically charges with the rubbing from the parachute.
-With this the children’s hair stands up, and with all they learn kinds of look like a mad scientist.
+One child is below the parachute with their hair touching the fabric, making it statically charged.
+With this, the child’s hair stands up, and looks a bit like a mad scientist.
 This is guaranteed to give everyone the giggles.

 This list of Parachute Games wouldn’t be complete without the best game of all, cat and mouse.
 Have one child on top of the parachute and one below the parachute, both blindfolded.

 The remaining children are the wave makers who will continually flap the parachute.
 The kid on the top, the cat, must find the mouse below the parachute.
-But they are both blindfolded so they don’t know where each other are and listen for clues.
+But they are both blindfolded, so they don’t know where each other are and have to listen for clues.
 The clues might be the sound of the parachute or from the hecklers.